24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 1. Sump Pump Failure

 By call volume, this is cause #1.
-Sump pumps fail in three modes: the pump motor fails (most often when the homeowner needs it most — during a storm), the float switch sticks (pump doesn't start despite rising water), or the discharge line freezes/clogs.
+Sump pumps fail in three modes: the pump motor fails (most often when the homeowner needs it most — during heavy rain), the float switch sticks (pump doesn't start despite rising water), or the discharge line freezes/clogs.
 Every sump pump should have a battery backup unit; many in Cedar Rapids don't.
 The first warning sign of sump failure is often the smell of a damp basement — by the time water is visibly rising, you have minutes, not hours.

 2. Foundation Seepage

 Cedar Rapids soils are clay-heavy, particularly on the east side of the river.
 Clay holds water against foundation walls during heavy rain, and any crack, deteriorated mortar joint, or failed damp-proofing eventually leaks.
 Older homes in Bever Park, Mound View, and Czech Village see this most.
-Foundation seepage is usually a gradual problem (slow drip during storms) until the crack widens or the soil becomes saturated to a critical level — then the slow drip becomes a steady stream.
+Foundation seepage is usually a gradual problem (slow drip during heavy rain) until the crack widens or the soil becomes saturated to a critical level — then the slow drip becomes a steady stream.

 3. Sewer Backup